7.03.04 Open Door Art Studio – Severe Weather and Emergency Response

 - If staff and individuals must go outside, several layers of lightweight clothing will keep you warmer than a single heavy coat.
 Gloves or mittens and a hat will prevent loss of body heat.
 Cover your mouth to protect your lungs.

 A BLIZZARD WARNING is issued for sustained or gusty winds of 35 m.p.h. or more and falling or blowing snow creating visibilities below ¼ mile.
 These conditions should persist for at least three hours.
 SEEK SHELTER IMMEDIATELY.

 BE PREPARED FOR WINTER STORMS:

-- Ensure that extra blankets, slippers, and umbrellas are available in the hallway closet, ready to use for last minute emergencies.
+- Ensure that extra blankets, slippers, and umbrellas are available and ready to use for last-minute emergencies.

-- Ensure that each individual’s has a warm coat, gloves or mitten, hat and water-resistant boots.
+- Ensure that each individual has a warm coat, gloves or mittens, hat, and water-resistant boots.

 - If the furnace is not working properly staff are to notify the Maintenance Staff On-Call and the Incident Hotline immediately.

 - If the interior temperature drops below 55 degrees F, the Maintenance Staff On-call is to notify the Executive Director immediately.